India waits for Modi to dig economy out of investment hole

 Yet, portfolio inflows have gushed into India's stock and bond markets on hopes that Modi's reform agenda will unleash a new era of growth.
 Steps taken so far, however, have been conspicuously modest.

-Gita Gopinath, an economics professor at Harvard University, says Modi will have to urgently overhaul laws related to land acquisition, labour and tax to galvanise capital investment.
+Gita Gopinath, an economics professor at Harvard University, says Modi will have to urgently overhaul laws related to land acquisition, labor and tax to galvanize capital investment.

 "There are no ifs and buts," She said.
 "The government can't escape the 'big bang' reforms for long."

-(This story has been refiled to correct the spelling of Narendra Modi in first paragraph)
+(This version of the story was refiled to correct the spelling of Narendra Modi in the first paragraph.)

 (Additional reporting by Tommy Wilkes; Editing by Frank Jack Daniel and Simon Cameron-Moore)